SenArnab/Alarm-Clock/README.md

+# Alarm-Clock-with-Vanilla-JS
+ Create an Alarm clock using vanilla javascript, HTML and CSS
-# Alarm-Clock
+# problem-Statement
- Create an Alarm clock using vanilla javascript and no libraries or frameworks
+ Create an alarm clock.
+Use ONLY vanilla javascript, no libraries or frameworks allowed for Javascript (you can use any css framework like Bootstrap).